 Desktop vs. Laptop

 Unless portability is essential, a desktop computer is usually a better choice for Lightroom.
 There’s only a limited amount of space in a laptop, so everything has to be smaller.
 This means most laptops have slower mobile CPU’s, less RAM, and are reliant on slower external hard drives for storage.
-They’re also much more difficult to keep cool due to the lack of space, and when components get hot, they slow down.
+They’re also much more difficult to keep cool due to the lack of space.
+When components get hot, they slow down.
 There are, of course, exceptions: performance laptops are available, but they come at a premium price.

 Interaction & Budget